RMS Value of Alternating Current(AC)- Definition, Formula, Examples

 Definition: The RMS value of an alternating current(AC) is equal to the value of a steady current (DC Current) that produces the same amount of heat as the alternating current when passed through a resistor for the same amount of time.
-Therefore, the RMS value of an alternating current is the value of the steady current that would produce the same amount of heat as the alternating current.
-The abbreviation RMS stands for Root-Mean-Square of instantaneous current values.
+The abbreviation RMS stands for Root Mean Square of squared instantaneous values averaged over one cycle.

 formula-for-rms-value-of-alternating-current-voltage